GoogleCloudPlatform/community/tutorials/restrict-workload-identity-with-kyverno/index.md

 In this section, you use a Kyverno policy to restrict the usage of the Kubernetes service account in this namespace to a specific application.
 This tutorial uses the `google/cloud-sdk:slim` image, but in practice you would replace this with your application's image.

-1. Start installing Kyverno in the GKE cluster:
+1. Install Kyverno in the GKE cluster:

         kubectl create -f https://raw.githubusercontent.com/kyverno/kyverno/main/definitions/release/install.yaml